ros2/rmw_implementation/rmw_implementation/QUALITY_DECLARATION.md

 # Current status Summary

-The chart below compares the requirements in the REP-2004 with the current state of the rcutils package.
+The chart below compares the requirements in the REP-2004 with the current state of the rmw_implementation package.

 |Number|  Requirement| Current state |
 |--|--|--|